Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/2-AWS-Architecture/_index.md

 *If you need complete control over the view of the image, check [here](https://drive.google.com/file/d/1YuVMfHeR6bTuoOPd-djev-ztyRLQvyeq/view?usp=sharing).*

- You should not be surprised by the architecture where all subnets are private and no Internet Gateway configurations.
+ You now should not be surprised by the architecture where all subnets are private and no Internet Gateway configurations.
 We have covered this in detail throughout this section already.